Rasa-healthbot/healthbot/Progess.md

   Discussed about Forms,which yet needs to be documented completely.
   Discussed aboout Notion, a to do website also used for notes and coding.
-  Reet shared her Python Notion notes which we decided to ass to our GitHub description for Health Chatbot.
+  Reet shared her Python Notion notes .
   Akansha shared Amazon WoW link whose last date for registration is today.
-  Coding can be started on individual level was decided and DSM ended at 3:58pm Was a pretty interactive session as we discussed about our Hobbies, pets and few lockdown experiences, along with our usual Project and C documentation!
+  Was a pretty interactive session as we discussed about our Hobbies, pets and few lockdown experiences, along with our usual Project and C documentation!